blog

 blog-images_drs-patients_608x320_artboard-40_t

-April 1, 2021
+April 1st, 2021

-April 1, 2021
+April 1st, 2021

 By Nicole Kraut RN

 Effective communication is an essential component of quality health care.
 It is well known that there is a strong correlation between the communication skills of healthcare providers and patient health outcomes.
-Nurses are at the forefront of patient care; therefore, they are responsible for communicating patient information to any providers involved in a patient’s plan of care.
-It is essential to patient safety and outcomes that effective communication occurs between nurses and providers.
+Nurses are at the forefront of patient care; therefore, they are responsible for communicating vital patient information to any providers involved in a patient’s plan of care.
+It is essential to patient safety and outcomes that effective communication occurs between nurses and physicians.

 About the Author